Master thesis | RSE

 • Evaluate and analyze the potential for early and efficient risk reduction in Germany

-4 Analysis of the potential of introducing high speed rail transport in India
+4 Analysis of the parameters influencing the wear of rail catenaries

 • Analysis of the costs and benefits for high speed lines